Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-17-elastic-beanstalk/extra-17.1-beanstalk-custom-platfom/extra-17.1.md

 ```

 **Testing**
-Use the `EnvironmentUrl` to access the application over a browser.
+Use the `EnvironmentUrl` or `EnvironmentIp` to access the application over a browser.

 **Debug Errors**